Committee Objectives and Responsibilities:

 One representative from each of the following:

-3. staff representative from Student Transportation Office, Peel District School Board/Dufferin-Peel Catholic District School Board
+3. Student Transportation Office, Peel District School Board/Dufferin-Peel Catholic District School Board; (STOPR)

 Central Planning & Operations Officer, Student Transportation of Peel Region